Victor02091/tarot_counter/backend/README.md

 DATABASE_URL="postgresql+psycopg2://victor_user:victor_password@localhost:5432/tarot_db"
 ```

-If your database is new, you can create all required tables using this command :
+If your database is new, you can create all required tables using this command (make sure your db is accessible):

 ```bash
 uv run alembic upgrade head